jie123108/lua-resty-bloomd/README.md

 Name
 ====

-lua-resty-bloomd -  Is a client library based on ngx_lua to interface with bloomd servers(https://github.com/armon/bloomd)
+lua-resty-bloomd -  Is a client library based on ngx_lua to interface with bloomd servers(https://github.com/armon/bloomd)<br/>

+Bloomd is a high-performance C server which is used to expose bloom filters and operations over them to networked clients.

 Table of Contents
 =================